 At some point during a sweltering summer, most people reach a point when fans simply don’t cut it anymore.
 Unfortunately, other cooling appliances tend to produce even more noise than most fans!
 Besides, they’re usually not as easy to move around your house — unless you’re willing to consider mobile units.
 And even then, you’ll want to get your hands on the quietest portable air conditioner available.

 Luckily, there are plenty of products that fit the definition of a quiet air conditioner.
 They even come with different features that might nudge you into making that purchase.
 But before we get into all that, let’s talk about how much noise a standard portable air conditioner makes as opposed to quiet units.

-How Many Decibels Should a Quiet Portable Air Conditioner Make?
+How Many Decibels Should a Quiet Portable AC Make?

 If you tend to prioritize quiet performance when shopping for home appliances, you’re probably familiar with decibel levels.
 After all, most products that are advertised as being particularly silent make a point of including the noise level they produce in the product description.
 Sometimes, the manufacturer even puts that number right on the packaging.

 The only problem with that is that many brands don’t mention the distance from which such measurements were taken.
 While some decibel levels signify the amount of noise you’d hear while standing right next to the appliance, others were recorded from 10 feet away — or more!